 The University of Tulsa Chapman Graduate Scholar Presentation Awards Program provides assistance for graduate students to present their scholarship in a national or international forum to enhance the student’s career opportunities.
-We encourage you to contact the Student Award and Budget Advisor for the Graduate School, Dihanna Moffitt at 918-631-2291.
+We encourage you to contact the Student Award and Budget Advisor for the Graduate School, Diahanna Moffitt at 918-631-2291.

 The University of Tulsa Chapman Graduate Scholar Presentation Awards Program provides financial assistance for graduate students to present their scholarship in a national or international forum and to enhance the student’s career opportunities.